 Bryce Canyon National Park

 Hoodoo?
 You do, at Bryce Canyon National Park, a southern Utah reserve known for these stunning, spire-shaped rock formations whose name sounds almost as alien as the landscape they inhabit looks.
 The remains of ancient lake bed sedimentary rocks, Bryce Canyon’s iconic hoodoos were formed over thousands of years by frost weathering and erosion, and today, visitors can view them from the park’s miles of hiking trails and several scenic vista points.
-Better yet, due to the park’s remote location and relative lack of notoriety, it receives far fewer visitors than its big-name neighbors, like Zion or the Grand Canyon -- which means you won’t have to worry so much about crowded trails or stranger-filled Instagram photos.

-Nestled in south-central Utah, Bryce Canyon National Park is far from any city with significant population density, though there is a gateway town of the same name with a stable population of 200 or so.
+Due to the park’s remote location and relative lack of notoriety, it receives fewer visitors than its big-name neighbors, like Zion or the Grand Canyon -- which means you won’t have to worry so much about crowded trails or stranger-filled Instagram photos.
+It is far from any city with significant population density, though there is a gateway town of the same name with a stable population of 200 or so.
 Other small towns in the immediate vicinity include Tropic, Hatch, Cannonville, and Escalante.

 Although it’s a desert, southern Utah does experience extreme temperature swings, including cold winters with some snowfall.
 From October through May, you can expect sub-freezing nighttime temperatures, with the heaviest snowfall usually occurring from December through April.
 The summertime brings pleasant, sunny days with temperatures hovering between the high 60s and low 80s, with frequent and furious afternoon thunderstorms in July and August.
 Because of the landscape’s openness, visitors are warned to exercise extreme caution during this time to avoid exposure to lightning.
 (Check the park’s official weather page for the latest updates before you plan your journey.)